Improving knockoffs with conditional calibration

 The Gaussian linear regression model is one of the most versatile and best-studied models in statistics, with myriad applications in experimental analysis, causal inference, and machine learning.
 In modern applications, there are commonly many explanatory variables, and we suspect that most of them have little to do with the response, i.e. that the true coefficient vector is (approximately) {\em sparse}.
-In such problems, multiple hypothesis testing methods are a natural tool for discovering a small number of variables with nonzero coefficients in the sea of noise variables, while controlling some error measure such as the false discovery rate (FDR), introduced by \citet{benjamini1995controlling}.
+In such problems, multiple hypothesis testing methods are a natural tool for discovering a small number of variables with nonzero coefficients among numerous noise variables, while controlling some error measure such as the false discovery rate (FDR), introduced by \citet{benjamini1995controlling}.

 At present, however, the multiple testing literature offers practitioners little clarity regarding {\em how} they ought to perform the inference.
-There are at least two well-known methods for multiple testing with FDR control: the (fixed-$X$) {\em knockoff filter} of \citet{barber15} and the Benjamini--Hochberg (BH) procedure of \citet{benjamini1995controlling} (recently modified by \citet{fithian2022conditional} to ensure provable FDR control in linear regression among other problems with dependent $p$-values).
+There are at least two well-known methods for multiple testing with FDR control: the {\em knockoff filter} of \citet{barber15, candes2018panning} and the Benjamini--Hochberg (BH) procedure of \citet{benjamini1995controlling} (recently modified by \citet{fithian2022conditional} to ensure provable FDR control in linear regression among other problems with dependent $p$-values).
 Knockoffs and BH use radically different approaches and can return very different rejection sets on the same data, and it is not uncommon for one method to dramatically outperform the other, depending on the problem context.
 For example, Example~\ref{ex:mcc-block} illustrates a simple problem setting where BH has much higher power at FDR level $\alpha = 0.05$, but the knockoff filter recovers and outperforms BH at level $\alpha = 0.2$.
 In particular, the knockoff filter suffers from a so-called {\em threshold phenomenon}, explained in Section~\ref{subsec:knockoff}, that makes it nearly powerless when the number of discernibly non-null variables is smaller than $1/\alpha$, making it a risky choice for an analyst who aims for more stringent FDR control.
-In problems with enough rejections to avoid this issue, however, the knockoff filter often shines, since it can use efficient estimation methods like the lasso \citep{tibshirani1996regression} to guide its prioritization of variables.
+In problems with enough rejections to avoid this issue, however, the knockoff filter often excels, since it can use efficient estimation methods like the lasso \citep{tibshirani1996regression} to guide its prioritization of variables.